 1806 Draped Bust Half Dollar, Knobbed 6, Stem Not Through Claw

-The relatively high mintage of 1806 Draped Bust Half Dollars included a large number of varieties.
-The rarest of these is Overton-108, identified by the form of the six in the date on the obverse and the branch stem on the reverse.
+The 1806 Draped Bust Half Dollars (Buy on eBay) had the highest mintage of the series at 839,576 pieces.
+Perhaps accordingly, this date yielded the largest number of varieties.
+The rarest of these is Overton-108, identified by the form of the “6” within the date and appearance of the stem of the olive branch.

-The numeral “6″ appears with a knobbed rather than pointed tail, and the olive branch stem does not extend through the eagle’s claw.
-Both of these attributes may appear individually on other varieties.
-When encountered together, it represents an extremely rare variety with only a few examples known to exist.
+Specifically, on the obverse the number “6” within the date appears with a knobbed rather than pointed tail.
+On the reverse the olive branch stem does not extend through the eagle’s claw.
+Both of these attributes may appear separately on other varieties.
+They will only appear together on this extremely rare variety, which is represented by merely seven examples known to exist.

-One of the finest known examples of the 1806 Draped Bust Half Dollar with knobbed 6, stem not through claw graded EF-40 made a recent auction appearance, selling for $126,500 in January 2009.
+The finest known example of the 1806 Draped Bust Half Dollar with knobbed 6, stem not through claw graded XF40 sold for $105,750 at auction in 2015.